yuanners/tp/docs/DeveloperGuide.md

 * `updateitem`
 * `4`

-This sequence diagram models the interaction between various components in MoneyGoWhere when the user inputs the command `deleteitem` or `4`.
+The sequence diagram is similar to the `Advanced Mode Update an Item`.

 The general workflow of `updateitem` is as follows: